vladbph/cymatix-doc/README.md

     (ORDER_PIZZA|) (my|@the) address is @address{&P_ADDRESS}
     (ORDER_PIZZA|) @i live in @address{&P_ADDRESS}
 ```
-It is not always makes sense to use machine learning training models in all layers.
+It is not always makes sense to use trainable models in all layers.
 Sometimes it is sufficient to use direct replacement mechanism like regular expressions. __You can, but you don't have to.__
 Developers of knowledge domains are faced with the challenge to come up with as many variations of utterances as possible, so the system can understand all users - the ways they talk.
 From one side - we want to have lots of utterances to achieve that, but on the other hand it leads to longer training times.
 ```
 .define